manarai/byu-gbc-bio559r-course/Guide_to_python/A Practical Guide to Statistical Analysis with SciPy.md

 # A Practical Guide to Statistical Analysis with SciPy

-*A tutorial for undergraduates on performing statistical tests in Python, brought to you by Manus.*
+*A tutorial for undergraduates on performing statistical tests in Python, created by T W.Terooatea

 ## Introduction